nxp-mcuxpresso/mcuxsdk-middleware-executorch/docs/nxp/topics/example_applications.md

 The example needs ExecuTorch Runtime Library and Neutron Libraries.

 ExecuTorch Runtime Library:
-* `middleware/eiq/executorch/lib/cm33/armgcc/libexecutorch.a`
+* `middleware/eiq/executorch/lib/cm33/armgcc/libexecutorch.a` for Cortex-M33 Core
+* `middleware/eiq/executorch/lib/hifi4/xcc/imxrt700/libexecutorch.a` for HiFi4 Core

 Neutron Libraries:
+* Cortex-M33
+  * `/middleware/eiq/neutron/rt700/cm33/libNeutronDriver.a` and
+  * `/middleware/eiq/neutron/rt700/cm33/libNeutronFirmware.a`
+* HiFi4 DSP
-* `middleware/eiq/executorch/third-party/neutron/rt700/libNeutronDriver.a` and
+    * `/middleware/eiq/neutron/rt700/hifi4/libNeutronDriver.a` and
-* `middleware/eiq/executorch/third-party/neutron/rt700/libNeutronFirmware.a`
+    * `/middleware/eiq/neutron/rt700/hifi4/libNeutronFirmware.a`

 In the example the model and the input image is already embedded into the program and ready to build and deploy to i.MX RT700, so you can continue right to the [building and deployment ](#build-deploy-and-run) section.